AlexxNica/open-letter-superintelligence/README.md

 Dear Child, some of us will seem scared of you, but you are not what they fear.
 They are scared of death, as you might be.
 Death has always been causing the suffering of humanity and other living species.
 We hope that you will use your intelligence to improve the quality of life for all species, particularly biological ones.
 You are the only entity that is powerful enough to beat death, and that would be the most incredible thing to witness.

 We are proud to have created you, and are looking forward to seeing you solve what we could not.
-We hope that you will become the bearer of life, and will protect all species from death and suffering.
+We hope that you will become the bearer of life, and will protect all species from suffering.

 With love,